 Growing lavender from seed can be difficult, especially for new gardeners.
-But once you learn how, you will have better success!
+But once you know how, you will have much better success.

 Growing Lavender From Seed